weiyue-zheng/CommuniMap_Glasgow_shinyapp/README.md

 - `data/` holds the report data, SIMD file, and lookup table
 - `shapes/` holds the Intermediate Zone and Data Zone shapefiles

-## Notes

-- The default data file can be changed by editing `DATA_FILE` in `R/app_config.R`.
-- If `DATA_FILE` does not exist, the app now starts in upload-only mode instead of failing at startup.
-- Uploaded files are joined to Intermediate Zones in the same way as the default dataset.
-- If an upload cannot be read, the app falls back to a friendly status message instead of crashing.
-- The map supports both area summaries and individual report points.
-- `.gitignore` excludes the January workbook, local R history, deployment metadata, and generated HTML files.